Leaving No Food Behind: WWF Examines Post-Harvest Crop Losses and Pathways to Change

-This report, which is the first in a series that WWF will release, was funded by the Walmart Foundation and the Foundation for Food and Agriculture Research (FFAR).
+This report, which is the first in a series that WWF will release, was funded by the Walmart Foundation and the Foundation for Food & Agriculture Research (FFAR).

 Farmers are often faced with hardships and economic losses deciding whether to produce in excess of existing contracts with retailers, to rescue unmarketable produce or to allow outside organizations or gleaners to rescue this produce.
 Farmers also face challenging labor conditions, market dynamics and strict quality standards that make it increasingly difficult to find markets for all produce coming out of the field.
 This all leads to unintended loss of produce.

 Americans can begin to shift market dynamics by eating their recommended daily fruits and vegetables, which do not always need to be fresh.
 Currently only one in 10 American adults meet the daily federally-recommended fruit and vegetable intake.
 To make that shift, more research must be done to understand consumers – what they buy, what they eat and how those preferences are contributing to loss.

 The results found here represent only a single season and specific region included in the study.
 Over the upcoming growing seasons, WWF will investigate a variety of crops to better understand loss across the entire fruit and vegetable market and will continue to track other research on this topic to provide robust assessments of post-harvest loss in the US specialty crop market.